Alvin1359/employee-database-sql/README.md

 ```

 ## Data Modelling:
-- ERD and table scheme constructed using http://www.quickdatabasediagrams.com
+- ERD and table schema constructed using http://www.quickdatabasediagrams.com

 ## Data Engineering:
 - Create a table schema for each CSV file, specifying data types, foreign keys and other constraints